reema0814/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 ### Task 9: Save the notebook and end the Spark session

-Now that you've finished working with the data, you can save the notebook with a meaningful name and end the Spark session.
+In this task, you will save your notebook with a meaningful name to preserve your work after processing the data.
+Additionally, you will end the Spark session to free up resources and complete your data engineering tasks.

 1. In the top left corner, set the **Name** of the notebook from Notebook 1 to **Explore Sales Orders Notebook**.
 2. On the notebook menu, select **Stop session** to end the Spark session.